Kilmarnock chairman Michael Johnston defiant on ticket deal

 Kilmarnock chairman Michael Johnston has accused fans of attempting to force the club into administration by withholding revenue from ticket sales.

-Earlier this week the club offered Celtic fans a controversial ticket deal for Saturday's meeting at Rugby Park.
+Earlier this week for Saturday's meeting at Rugby Park.

 Killie fans staged a protest ahead of the match over the discount offer.

 "Their leaders advocate withholding revenue from the club, forcing an insolvency event to try and achieve their objective," said Johnston.

 On Tuesday, Johnston announced a deal which would allow Celtic season ticket holders a one-day only discount for Saturday's home match at Rugby Park.